 His books include The 151 Best Movies You’ve Never Seen, Of Mice and Magic: A History of American Animated Cartoons, The Great Movie Comedians, The Disney Films, The Art of the Cinematographer, Movie Comedy Teams, The Great American Broadcast, and Leonard Maltin’s Movie Encyclopedia.

 He served two terms as President of the Los Angeles Film Critics Association, is a voting member of the National Film Registry, and was appointed by the Librarian of Congress to sit on the Board of Directors of the National Film Preservation Foundation.

 He hosted and co-produced the popular Walt Disney Treasures DVD series and has appeared on innumerable television programs and documentaries.
 He has been the recipient of awards from the American Society of Cinematographers, the Telluride Film Festival, Anthology Film Archives, and San Diego’s Comic-Con International.
 Perhaps the pinnacle of his career was his appearance in a now-classic episode of South Park.
 (Or was it Carmela consulting his Movie Guide on an episode of The Sopranos?)

 He holds court at leonardmaltin.com.
-Follow him on Twitter and Facebook; you can also find him on his self-named YouTube channel.
+Follow him on Twitter and Facebook; you can also listen to him on his weekly podcast: Maltin on Movies with Baron Vaughn.